-The study addresses the overarching problem of evaluating the effectiveness of English Teaching as a Foreign Pakistani Language (ETFL) in educational institutions, specifically focusing on schools in Lahore, Punjab.
+The study addresses the overarching problem of evaluating the effectiveness of English Teaching as a Foreign Language (ETFL) Pakistani in educational institutions. specifically focusing on schools in Lahore, Punjab.
 The research aims to uncover the current methods and strategies employed in English language instruction and explore the challenges teachers and students face language learning process. in the Additionally, the study seeks understand the beliefs and attitudes of language instructors towards the teaching and learning of English as a second language.
-The identified challenges and perspectives will contribute to the development of practical strategies for students navigate and enhance their language learning journey.
+The identified challenges perspectives will and contribute the development to practical strategies for students navigate and enhance their language learning journey.
 Furthermore, the study proposes future research directions, emphasising the need for a comparative analysis of urban and rural educational institutions in various regions of Pakistan to understand potential variations in teaching methods, resources, and challenges faced in diverse educational settings.
 This research problem is crucial for advancing our understanding of the dynamics of ETFL in Pakistan and guiding the development of effective language teaching practices.